HCI programs for potential students

 Undergraduate degrees

-The Bachelor of Design (major in Digital Technologies) will provide you with practical skills and knowledge that can be applied in a variety of fields associated with design, with a special focus on digital material such as web-based media, mobile media and interactive technologies.
-The field of digital technologies is focused on human-computer interaction.
-This includes the study of how people interact with technologies, the design of technology, the Internet of Things, and user experience (UX).
+The Bachelor of Design (major in User Experience Design) will provide you with practical skills and knowledge that can be applied in a variety of fields associated with design, with a special focus on digital material such as web-based media, mobile media and interactive technologies.
+The field of user experience (UX) is focused on human-computer interaction.
+You’ll study of how people interact with technologies, the design of technology and the Internet of Things (IoT).
 It examines how we might ensure that information technology is usable, useful and satisfying to engage with.
-You will learn the fundamentals of digital technology – including algorithmic, data-oriented and web-based techniques – and develop an understanding of how they can be applied in a range of areas.

 Bachelor of Science (Computing and Software Systems Major)